kubevirt/kubevirtci/KUBEVIRTCI_LOCAL_TESTING.md

 Once you are done, either check the cluster manually, or use:
 `export PHASES=k8s; export CHECK_CLUSTER=true; (cd cluster-provision/k8s/1.21; ../provision.sh)`

+### provision without pre-pulling images

+In order to develop faster, you can skip pre-pulling the optional images, such as CDI, CNAO, Prometheus, Istio and so on.
+Run `export SLIM=true` before provisioning, to create such provider.

 ### run kubevirt tests

 ```bash